Sherman5A/apple-silicon/report/report.md

 be explored to better analyse the families details, differences, and practices.

-As defined by John Mashey [-@risc-userpages], a contributor to the MIPS RISC architecture [@john-mashey], most RISC architectures have: a load then store architecture - 'no operations that combine load/store with arithmetic i.e., like add from memory, or add to memory', no more than one operand that accesses a memory address per instruction, standard fixed instruction sizes, simple encoding, and a small amount of address modes.
+As defined by John Mashey [-@risc-userpages], a contributor to the MIPS RISC architecture [@john-mashey], most RISC architectures have: a load-store model that separates instructions into distinct memory access and logical operations - 'no operations that combine load/store with arithmetic i.e., like add from memory, or add to memory', no more than one operand that accesses a memory address per instruction, standard fixed instruction sizes, simple encoding, and a small amount of address modes.
 Crucially, the number of